-Babies or young children may also have stomach and bowel trouble like nausea or vomiting.
+Babies or toddlers may also have stomach and bowel trouble like nausea or vomiting.

-If you think you might have the flu, it is a good idea to go to the doctor.
-This is especially important if you already have other medical conditions that increase the risk of developing complications – such as a chronic lung disease or diabetes.
+If you think you might have the flu, it's a good idea to go to the doctor.
+This is especially important if you already have other medical conditions – such as a chronic lung disease or diabetes – that increase the risk of developing complications.
 It is also a good idea to seek medical advice if you have the flu and are in close contact with people who are at high risk.

 There are hundreds of flu viruses, belonging to different groups.
 The influenza A and influenza B viruses are the most dangerous.
 If you are infected with a particular virus, you will also be immune to that virus once you are better again (in other words, you won't catch it again).
 But because the flu viruses are always changing (mutating), completely new types of viruses can appear each year.
 That's why you won't develop lasting protection after having the flu.

 In rare cases, the flu can become more serious and lead to complications like pneumonia.
-The chances of this happening are especially high in people with a weakened immune system, such as infants and toddlers, people over the age of 60, or people who have a disease affecting their lungs or immune system.
+The chances of this happening are especially high in people with a weakened immune system, such as babies and toddlers, people over the age of 60, or people who have a disease affecting their lungs or immune system.
 Very severe flu can become life-threatening.

-Flu and cold viruses are spread through tiny droplets: when someone who is infected coughs or sneezes, droplets containing the viruses are released into the air.
-Viruses can also spread from a used tissue to someone's hands.
+Flu and cold viruses are spread by means of droplet infection: when someone who is infected coughs or sneezes, droplets containing the viruses are released into the air.
+Viruses also get onto the tissue and your hands when you blow your nose.
 These viruses can then pass to other people or objects.
-They can also be easily transmitted from person to person wherever a lot of people touch the same object, like doorknobs or handrails in a subway car or bus.
-And cold and flu viruses are more likely to spread if people come into direct contact, for instance if they shake hands or hug each other.
+They are easily spread from person to person wherever a lot of people touch the same objects, like doorknobs or handrails on the subway or a bus.
+Cold and flu viruses are also more likely to spread if people come into direct contact with each other, for instance by shaking hands or hugging.

 The most effective way to protect yourself and others from these viruses is to stop them from spreading – for example, by washing your hands frequently and throwing away used tissues.

-Even after the symptoms have gone away, you can still be contagious for up to one week.
-So it is a good idea to avoid contact with others during this period, perhaps by working from home if possible.
+Even after the symptoms have gone away, you are still contagious for up to one week.
+So it's a good idea to avoid contact with others during this period, perhaps by working from home if possible.

 Many people turn to home remedies like chicken broth and herbal teas to relieve flu symptoms.
-And getting plenty to drink is also considered to be important.
-But there is no scientific proof that any of these things helps speed up recovery.
-So you don't necessarily need to rely on any of the remedies or to drink more fluids than you feel like.
+Getting plenty to drink is also considered to be important.
+But there's no scientific proof that any of these things helps speed up recovery.
+So you don't necessarily have to use any of these remedies or drink more fluids than you feel like drinking.

-A number of freely available products like vitamin supplements or inhalation devices are marketed for the treatment of colds, flus and coughs.
-But there is no compelling evidence that they are effective against the flu.
-Painkillers such as acetaminophen (paracetamol), acetylsalicylic acid (ASA, the drug in medicines like Aspirin) and ibuprofen can relieve pain and lower fever.
-But children and teenagers should not take ASA because in rare cases this drug can cause a rare but dangerous side effect called Reye’s syndrome in these age groups.
+A number of freely available products like vitamin supplements or inhalation devices are marketed for the treatment of colds, coughs and flus.
+But there's no compelling evidence that they're effective against the flu.
+Painkillers such as acetaminophen (paracetamol), acetylsalicylic acid (ASA, the drug in medicines like Aspirin) and ibuprofen can relieve pain and reduce the fever.
+Children and teenagers shouldn't use acetylsalicylic acid, though, because it can cause a rare but dangerous side effect called Reye’s syndrome in these age groups.